rajsawhoney/Car-Parking-project/README.md

-# Car Parking Lot Project
+# Car Parking Lot

 ## About the project:
-This project is done at the completion of Object Oriented Programming Language Course i.e. C++ in order to test the coverage of the language’s basic syntax , different libraries available in C++,Class and object, operator overloading, file handling, exception handling, etc by the students.
+This project is done as a part of Object Oriented Programming Language Course i.e. C++ in order to test the coverage of the language’s basic syntax, different libraries available in C++, Concepts of Class & Object, Operator overloading, file handling, exception handling, etc.

-## Features of this Program:
+## Features:
 -	This program allows you to handle your car Parking Lot in the best possible way.
 -	Offers you to keep track of  all the required info of a car parked in your lot
 -	Keeps records of the info like Car Owner’s name,Car Id,entry date and time,exit date and time,and finally calculates the parking charge for you and also the bill the for you.